TheMarex/ba-thesis/text/4_stabilizer.md

 We chose a stabilizer proposed by Kajita et al. in their 2010 paper. \cite{kajita2010biped}
 The stabilizer only needs the joint trajectory of the walking pattern augmented with a desired ZMP trajectory.
-This allows the stabilizer to use patterns that where generated synthetically, e.g. by a pattern generator, or patterns that are the results of (adapted) motion capturing.
+This allows the stabilizer to use patterns that were generated synthetically, e.g. by a pattern generator, or patterns that are the results of (adapted) motion capturing.
 The method proposed by Kajita does not need a torque controlled robot, but works with position control.
 This was very important for the selection of this stabilizer.
-The underlying simulation engine \name{Bullet} only supports velocity controlled motors, consequently the torque can not be controlled directly directly.
+The underlying simulation engine \name{Bullet} only supports velocity controlled motors, consequently the torque can not be controlled directly.

 The controller works by attaching control frames to specific points on the robot.
 The reference position of this frames can be calculated from the input trajectory using forwards kinematics.